julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Thursday, December 26, 2024.
+Friday, December 27, 2024.
 Quote of the day:

-> "Never let your schooling interfere with your education." - Priyanka
+> "Take care to sell your horse before he dies.
+The art of life is passing losses on." - Robert Frost